ebp-nor/workshop-2024/day1_genome_assembly/02_Smudgeplot.md

 This ran for a bit more than an hour when testing, so you should continue with the next exercise and come back to this later.
 You can monitor the progress with `squeue -u <username>`.

 Smudgeplot produces several files in addition to the plot itself.
-You can for instance look at `smudgeplot_verbose_summary.txt` which contain the same information as the plot, but in text.
+You can for instance look at `smudgeplot_verbose_summary.txt` which contain the same information as the plot, but in text format.

 ## Interpreting your smudgeplot